eXascaleInfolab/TSM-Bench/README.md

 ![image](https://github.com/eXascaleInfolab/TSM-Bench/assets/15266242/13d8c2f9-fdbf-495f-aaf9-7f5ec0999470)

 ___
-## System Integration
+## Benchmark Extension

-TSM-Bench allows to integrate new systems in a seamless way.
-We provide a step-by-step [tutorial](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/systems/integration/integration.md) on how to perform the intergation.
+TSM-Bench allows to integrate new queries and systems in a seamless way.
+- Additional queries:
+- New systems: we provide a step-by-step [tutorial](https://github.com/eXascaleInfolab/TSM-Bench/blob/main/systems/integration/integration.md) on how to integrate new systems.

 ___